Phillip Frost: Current business

-According to the most recent SEC Filings, Frost’s ownership in Chromadex is about 3.15%, split between individual ownership and his foundation.].
-In 2011, Frost became the largest shareholder in the Coconut Grove Bank, the oldest bank in South Florida.
+According to the most recent SEC Filings, Frost's ownership in Chromadex is about 3.15%, split between individual ownership and his foundation.
+In 2011, Frost became the largest shareholder in Coconut Grove Bank, the oldest bank in South Florida.

 In January 2013, Frost began investing in MusclePharm MSLP, with an initial $1.4 Million.
 As of December 31, 2014, Frost increased his investment to 386,928 Shares currently worth over $3 Million.

 In 2014, he invested $825,000 in Drone Aviation Holding Corp., and joined their strategic advisory board.

 In May 2014, Frost became a director and 10% shareholder of Senesco Technologies, which changed its name to Sevion Therapeutics, in September 2014.

 As of December 2014, Frost serves on the board of directors and is a 10% owner of Cocrystal Pharma, Inc., which was formed from a merger of BioZone Pharmaceuticals, Inc. and Cocrystal Discovery Inc. This company has also recently released news of a merger with RFS Pharma, adding even more expertise to the company focusing on advanced antiviral development.

+According to SEC Filings dated April 19, 2023, Frost's ownership interest in VERU is about 6.1%.